Achilles404/Codeforces-Contest-Selector-By-Div-s/python/readme.md

 ## Usage

-Just run with python3 as python cf.py and there will be two file created.(div3 and education's with the details.)
+Just run with python3 as python cf.py and there will be several file created.(div1, div2, div3, div4 and education's with the details.)